cnabio/duffle/docs/102-invocation-image.md

 ### Base Bundles

 This section of the specification is non-normative.
 It describes a pattern for using the contents of one bundle in another bundle as a form of extension or inheritance.
-While this is non-normative to the specificationm, facilitating this pattern was a goal of CNAB's design.
+While this is non-normative to the specification, facilitating this pattern was a goal of CNAB's design.

 The _base bundle pattern_ is a pattern for sharing common bundle tooling across multiple bundles.
 Succinctly expressed, a _base bundle_ is a bundle whose contents are inherited by another bundle.
 The most frequent way in which is occurs is when one bundle uses a `Dockerfile` to import another bundle's invocation image in its `FROM` line.